pagopa-archive/io/README.en.md

 #### Developer tool
 *[io-app-dev-server](https://github.com/pagopa/io-dev-api-server)* <br/>
-Server for IO app development: using this tool, it can be run locally, there is no need to interface with production services during development.
+Server for IO app development: using this tool, that can be run locally, there is no need to interface with production services during development.
 It creates all the services and endpoints that the production app uses: IO backend API, CDN assets, pagoPA API, initiative API (cashback, bonus vacanze, green pass etc).
 The server is configurable at the response and content level as well as supporting, for almost all services, a random generation layer of the response content.